MicrosoftDocs/SupportArticles-docs/Teams/meetings/external-participants-join-meeting-blocked.md

 ---
 title: External participants are blocked from joining a Teams meeting
-description: External participants receive the "Only people with access to this org can join its meetings" message when they try to join a Teams meeting.
-This message is caused by settings that control anonymous join and the external access settings.
+description: External participants receive a "Only people with access to this org can join its meetings" message when they try to join a Teams meeting.
+This behavior is caused by anonymous join and external access settings.
 author: helenclu
 ms.author: luche
 manager: dcscontentpm